NotAShelf/nvf/docs/release-notes/rl-0.7.md

 - Add C# support under `vim.languages.csharp`, with support for both omnisharp-roslyn and csharp-language-server.

+- Add Julia support under `vim.languages.julia`.
+Note that the entirety of Julia is bundled with nvf, if you enable the module, since there is no way to provide only the LSP server.

 [Neovim documentation on `vim.cmd`]: https://neovim.io/doc/user/lua.html#vim.cmd()

 - Make Neovim's configuration file entirely Lua based.
 This comes with a few